High-Performance FAQ

 -

-We don't need a lab; we need accurate field data.
-Generic age-based formulas (like 220 minus your age) are completely invalid for elite age-groupers.
-Before we start your 23-week build, you will execute a specific Max Heart Rate Field Test.
-This gives us the hard data required to map your personalized training zones.
+Generic age-based formulas like 220 minus your age are inaccurate for trained age-groupers.
+Before we start your build, you'll execute a specific Max Heart Rate Field Test, which takes 30 minutes and gives us the data we need to map your zones to your physiology, not a textbook average.

 -

-Hypertrophy (building bulk) requires a massive caloric surplus and specific lifting protocols.
-We are not doing that.
-We implement highly targeted, functional strength work designed to correct muscular imbalances caused by desk work and repetitive endurance motion.
-It increases your economy of movement and keeps you off the physio table.
+We use targeted, functional strength work designed to correct muscular imbalances from desk work and repetitive endurance motion.
+It improves your running economy and keeps you off the physio table.

 -

-A template does not know when you are fatigued.
-A template does not adjust when your resting heart rate spikes.
-A template does not analyze your power files to tell you why you faded at mile 10 of your run.
-You are paying for a decade of professional racing experience, daily data analysis, and bespoke programming that protects your time and guarantees your execution.
+A template doesn't know you're fatigued.
+A template doesn't adjust when your resting heart rate spikes.
+A template doesn't analyse your power files to tell you why you faded at mile 10 of a long run.

 -